The Mysterious New Search for MH370

 Just about everything else about the project is shrouded in mystery, including who’s carrying it out and why.

-The search for MH370 was done and dusted as of last January, when Australia announced that its three-year, $150 million effort to scan 46,000 square miles of seabed had found no sign of the plane.
+The search for MH370 was done and dusted as of January 2017, when Australia announced that its three-year, $150 million effort to scan 46,000 square miles of seabed had found no sign of the plane.
 The search zone had been demarcated by scientists using signals sent between the plane and a communications satellite after it disappeared from radar.
-The signals suggested that the plane turned south west of the Malacca Strait and flew in a straight line until it ran out of fuel, then nosedived into the sea.
-At the start of the search officials were so confident in their analysis that one boasted that they had a bottle of Moët “chilling nicely” — but once they were proven wrong, Australia seemed eager to close the case and move on.
+The signals suggested that the plane turned southwest of the Malacca Strait and flew in a straight line until it ran out of fuel, then nosedived into the sea.
+At the start of the search officials were so confident in their analysis that one boasted that they had a bottle of Moët “chilling nicely” — but once they were proved wrong, Australia seemed eager to close the case and move on.

 In a final report issued last October, officials lamented their failure to find the plane, a turn of events they labeled “almost inconceivable.”
 To explain the plane’s absence, officials surmised that something peculiar must have happened.
 Perhaps whoever was flying the plane descended and then flew in circles for a while before heading south.
-If that was the case, the plane could have ended up in a 25,000 square kilometer area to the north of the completed search area.
-But Malaysia, the country ultimately responsible for the search, didn’t feel confident enough in the idea to green light a continuation.
+If that was the case, the plane could have ended up in a 25,000-square-kilometer area to the north of the completed search area.
+But Malaysia, the country ultimately responsible for the search, didn’t feel confident enough in the idea to green-light a continuation.

 Then last August a previously unknown company called Ocean Infinity stepped forward and offered to restart the search on its own dime, with payment only if it found the plane.
 The deal seemed to be a no-brainer for Malaysia, but negotiations dragged on until earlier this month.
-Under the terms of the final deal Malaysia will pay Ocean Infinity anywhere from $20 to $70 million, depending on how much seabed it has to search.
+Under the terms of the final deal Malaysia will pay Ocean Infinity anywhere from $20 million to $70 million, depending on how much seabed it has to search.

 This kind of deal is called “no cure — no pay” in the salvage business.
 Under this kind of arrangement a salvor might, for example, receive a portion of the crude oil recovered from a grounded tanker but get nothing if it fails to produce anything.
 The current situation falls far outside this model, of course.
-But given Malaysia’s sense that it had just wasted a lot of money on a pointless search, “no cure — no pay” might have been the only way for Ocean Infinity to lure them into a contract.
+But given Malaysia’s sense that it had just wasted a lot of money on a pointless search, “no cure — no pay” might have been the only way for Ocean Infinity to lure it into a contract.

 It’s a high-risk gambit.
 The payout is not considerably large considering that the effort will likely cost tens of millions of dollars to mount.
 And the odds are long.
-Much of the new search zone was already scanned during an early phase of the first seabed search, before Australian scientists refined their calculations and moved their focus further south.
+Much of the new search zone was already scanned during an early phase of the first seabed search, before Australian scientists refined their calculations and moved their focus farther south.
 In the highest-priority part of the new search zone, for instance, everything within 20 miles of the arc along which the plane sent its final satellite signal has already been searched and ruled out.
-It’s not clear how the plane could have flown further than that, since at that moment it was plummeting straight down toward the sea.
+It’s not clear how the plane could have flown farther than that, since at that moment it was plummeting straight down toward the sea.

 Given the long odds, it’s striking that anyone would want to roll the dice.